biigle/biigle/docs/module-development/advanced-module-development.md

 OK (1 test, 1 assertion)
 ```

 Neat!
-You can now call the <code>quotes</code> route in your BIIGLE application whithout causing any errors.
+You can now call the <code>quotes</code> route in your BIIGLE application without causing any errors.
 But wait, shouldn't the route have restricted access?
 If the user is not logged in, they should be redirected to the login page instead of seeing the quotes.
 Let's adjust our test:
 <pre><code>&lt;?php

 namespace Biigle\Tests\Modules\Quotes\Http\Controllers;